catchouli/coment/README.md

 <h5>The World</h5>

-The primary point of access to the engine is through the World class, which can be constructed simply like so:
+The primary point of access to the engine is through the World class, which can be constructed like so:

 ```C++
 #include <coment/World.h>